pinnluva/solana-ai-agents/README.md

 ## Funding

-If you wanna give back any tokens or donations to the OSS community -- The Public JLB AI Agent Treasury Address:
+If you wanna give back any tokens or donations to the OSS community -- The Webiste of our fund:

+### <a href="https://JLB.ai"> JLB.ai </a>

 ## Security